Simple Ways To Get Cozy This Winter

 Here are some simple things you can do:

-Nothing says coming home more than a fire in the fire place.
-Whether it’s an open one, a wood-burning stove, or a gas fire place.
-People used to gather around fire to stay warm, cook, and eat.
+Nothing says coming home more than a warm fire in the fireplace.
+Whether it’s an open one, a wood-burning stove, or a gas fireplace.
+People used to gather around fires to stay warm, cook, eat, and tell stories.
 The warmth, the color of the fire, and the sound of wood burning is the ultimate cozy.

 Don’t have any one of those?
 Don’t worry, you can always